locple/LiquidCrystal_I2C_UTF8/README.md

 - Autoscroll
 - Printing Japanese Kana on LCDs with Japanese standard ROM(!)
 - Printing European languages on LCDs with European standard ROM(!)
-- createChar: we're using CGRAM for the customized characters.
+- createChar: CGRAM is being used for our customized characters.
 It'll be reserved for user-defined characters in the future.